New Super Mario Bros. 2: Reception

 New Super Mario Bros.
-2 has received generally positive reviews.
+2 received generally positive reviews.
 It holds an aggregated score of 78.40% on GameRankings and 78/100 on Metacritic, making it the lowest-rated mainline Mario game.

 The game was given a 36/40 by Famitsu with a 9 from each of the four reviewers.
 Electronic Gaming Monthly gave the game a 9/10, stating "This platforming perfection is what makes Mario games so fun, and in that regard, New Super Mario Bros.
 2 definitely succeeds with its own share of secrets, collectibles, and branching pathways that can be unlocked depending on how you should advance through the game."
 Nintendo Life gave the game 9 out of 10 stars, saying "It's immense fun, boasts brilliant level design and offers enough repeat play appeal to keep you glued to your 3DS system for weeks."

-Official Nintendo Magazine gave the game 90% out of 100, heavily criticizing the game for its 3D effects and lack of progression in the Super Mario series, summarizing that "New Super Mario Bros.
-2 is the very definition of bitter-sweet, giving with one hand and then taking away with the other.
-By default it's the best side-scrolling platformer on the 3DS and yes, it's even better than the original New Super Mario Bros.
-But that came out six years ago now, and in that time we'd really expected the series to have progressed a little further than just a 3D effect and Coin Rush mode."
+Although Official Nintendo Magazine gave the game 90% out of 100, they heavily criticized the game for its 3D effects and lack of progression in the New Super Mario Bros subseries and the greater Super Mario series, summarizing that "New Super Mario Bros.
+2 is the very definition of bitter-sweet, giving with one hand and then taking away with the other."
+They considered that "By default it's the best side-scrolling platformer on the 3DS" but found equally disappointing that in six years of sequels "we'd really expected the series to have progressed a little further than just a 3D effect and Coin Rush mode."